gregjan/punchcard_extractor/README.md

             $ docker logs <project_name_with_only_alphabets>_clowder_1 | grep signup

     - Find the Clowder registration link in the log output.
 Point your browser at that link to complete registration, choosing a password.
-    - NOTE: User registrations are persisted inside of the MongoDB container.
+    - NOTE: User registrations are stored in the MongoDB container.
 They will remain as long as that container is not replaced with a new one.

 - Log in to Clowder web application using the username and password created in the above step